starkfell/100DaysOfIaC/articles/day.3.doc.in.style.md

 * highly rated (4+ stars)
 * frequently updated.

-Below are the three *free* extensions for optimizing my markdown authoring efforts in VS Code:
+Below are the three *free* extensions I use for optimizing my markdown authoring efforts in VS Code:

 - **Markdown All in One**.
 This includes keyboard shortcuts for formatting your content, easy list creation, and a great markdown preview feature so you can see how your markdown will render.
 It also includes a super-handy export to PDF, HTML, and PNG options, so it's perfect for sharing documentation with a colleague outside your dev team.
 It even makes creating and formatting a table of contents in your documents much less work if you like.